-Valerie Sampson, Student Trustee
+Anthony Buffardi, Student Trustee

-George A. Pruitt, ex officio, President Thomas Edison State College
+George A. Pruitt, ex officio, President Thomas Edison State University

-Academic Council
+Graduate Council

-The Academic Council is designed to promote and maintain the quality of the College's academic offerings and to facilitate the work of the College in achieving its mission and goals.
-The Academic Council has been delegated authority to review and make recommendations to the Board of Trustees on matters concerning the academic policies and programs of the College.
-In meeting this obligation, the Academic Council is responsible for making recommendations concerning the nature of degrees, academic program structure, content for general education standards, guidelines for areas of study, concentrations and specializations, distance learning, academic integrity, the evaluation of courses, student learning, methods of earning credit and issues related to academic standing.
+The Graduate Council is designed to promote and maintain the quality of the University's graduate offerings and to facilitate the work of the University in achieving its mission and goals.
+The Graduate Council has been delegated authority to review and make recommendations to the Board of Trustees on matters concerning the graduate policies and programs of the University.
+In meeting this obligation, the Graduate Council is responsible for making recommendations concerning the nature of graduate degrees and certificates, graduate program structure, guidelines for concentrations and specializations, distance learning, academic integrity, the evaluation of graduate courses, student learning, methods of earning credit and issues related to academic standing.

-The Academic Council consists of members representing twoand four-year public and private higher education institutions in New Jersey and its surrounding region, educational organizations from the noncollegiate sector, a Thomas Edison State College student, and members of the academic leadership.
+The Graduate Council consists of members representing four-year public and private higher education institutions in New Jersey and its surrounding region, educational organizations from the noncollegiate sector, a Thomas Edison State University student and members of the academic leadership.